← Benchmarks | Atomic & Magnetic Properties

 Fitted parameters 0 XC functional + PAW Millions

-Key takeaway: FluxMateria achieves 1.0–2.5% MAPE on atomic properties (EN, IE, EA) from atomic number alone, zero fitted parameters.
-Magnetic moments for metallic ferromagnets reach 3.1% MAPE, competitive with DFT.
+Key takeaway: FluxMateria achieves 1.0–2.5% MAPE on atomic properties (EN, IE, EA) from atomic number alone.
+Magnetic properties are reported with separate calibrated/anchor-assisted basis notes where applicable.
 All predictions run at interactive speed from composition only.

 Scope & Limitations